ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The YANG data model for network inventory mainly follows the same approach of {{!RFC8348}} and reports the network hardware inventory as a list of components with different types (e.g., chassis, module, and port).

-In addition to the common attributes defined for network elements and components in {{common-attributes}}, the following attributes are defined for the network elements:
+In addition to the common attributes defined for network elements and components in {{common-attributes}}, the following attributes are defined for the components:

 component-id:
 : The identifier that uniquely identifies the component within the NE.
 It can be assigned by the NE or by the server.